 You come next to the pretty village of Cargese, perched on a clifftop overlooking the sea.
 Stroll along the wide beaches and take the time to relax or have a swim.
 Then on to the capital city Ajaccio, your main stop for the day.

-DAY 5 : Ajaccio / Sartene / Porto-Vecchio
+DAY 5 : Ajaccio / Sartene / Bonifacio

 Heading south now, you have the chance to see many more sites from the opposite direction, and of course, the beaches.
 Pay a visit to Corsica’s largest Genoise tower overlooking the Gulf of Valinco.
-You can stop at Sartene, a very traditional Corsican village with its tall granite houses, before arriving in Porto-Vecchio, a small resort on the east coast and your cosy accommodation for 2 nights.
+You can stop at Sartene, a very traditional Corsican village with its tall granite houses, before arriving near Bonifacio for a stay in a cosy accommodation for 2 nights.

-Morning departure for a unique place and highlight of Corsica: Bonifacio: a majestic fortified town perched on a limestone spur of rock.
+Visit the unique place and highlight of Corsica: Bonifacio, a majestic fortified town perched on a limestone spur of rock.
 After a stroll around the mediaeval streets, we suggest that you to take a boat trip for a superb view of the clifftop town.

 Don’t miss the opportunity to taste bonifacienne aubergines!
 A true feast!

-Treat yourselves to an afternoon on one of the perfect beaches.
-Rondinara, Palombaggia, Santa Giulia….white sands, turquoise seas will offer total relaxation.
+Treat yourselves to an afternoon on one of the perfect beaches in the surroundings of Porto-Vecchio : Rondinara, Palombaggia, Santa Giulia….white sands, turquoise seas will offer total relaxation.